Stripe

 Risk Level:

 Stripe, a payment processing company, has cut off services to the Trump campaign and Gab.com, as well as many other former users based on a broad set of terms and conditions.
 Stripe does not provide viewpoint protections for its employees.
 The co-founders waived $1 million in fees from racial justice organizations, including some funds used to bail out protesters from the Black Lives Matter protests.
 Stripe also donated directly to the American Civil Liberties Union (ACLU) to fight former President Trump's travel ban on predominantly Muslim countries.
-The company has not used its political contributions to advance ideological causes, though.
+The company is a member of the MCCA, indicating its focus on recruiting, retaining, and promoting employees based on race.
 For these reasons, Stripe receives a High Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.